 WordPress HTML.
 (Screenshot source: plugin website)

-Pasting HTML directly into the WordPress editor will often break various elements and corrupt the HTML.
-By saving the HTML code in the custom fields dialogue boxes, you can output HTML to your post or page.
+Pasting HTML directly into the WordPress editor can often break various elements and corrupt the HTML.
+By entering the HTML code inside the custom fields dialogue boxes, you can output the exact HTML to your post or page.

-Extensible HTML Editor Buttons is a plugin you can add to your blog that gives you better control of settings for HTML tags like div and span, as well as add custom buttons and extra functions to the text editor …
+Extensible HTML Editor Buttons is a free plugin you can add to your blog that enables you to have better control of settings for HTML tags like div and span, and add custom buttons and additional functions to the text editor …

-WP Plugin – Extensible HTML Editor Buttons.
+Extensible HTML Editor Buttons – WP Plugin.
 (Screenshot source: plugin website)

 Here is another free WordPress plugin you can use …

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML tags correctly in the Text Tab, not in the Visual Editor.

-For example, if you enter the text shown below in the Visual Tab …
+For example, if you type the text shown below in the Visual Content Editor …

-Your text will look like this when you publish your post …
+This is what your text will look like when your post is published …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).